Risk management

 Opportunities and management

-Through acquisitions, Bilia improves its operations from a strategic and financial perspective.
-New operations are continuously integrated and follow-up versus expected performance is made during the integration period to early identify and act on any deviations.
+Through acquisitions, Bilia can improve its operations from a strategic and financial perspective.
+New operations are integrated on an ongoing basis, and performance is compared to expectations during the integration period, so as to identify and act on any deviations as early as possible.

 IT related risks